 A New Reality

 Explore how virtual and augmented reality modify our real world with digital technology.
 Find out how virtual reality and augmented reality are similar and what makes them distinct.
-Explore Merge Cube, Gamification, HTC Vive and Standalone VR.
+Explore augmented reality with Merge Cube and virtual reality with HTC Vive.
 Check out 8-person Mindball and floor projected games.

 Become the game creator.
 Learn about how game developers approach designing games.
 Play games developed by local developers and companies.
 Find out how you can become a game designer!